lpanavas/PartyBlog/README.md

 #### Instructions to build:
 1. Clone the repository
-1. Do ‘npm install’ separately in youtubeTutorial folder and client folder on command line -Start mongo server
+1. Do ‘npm install’ separately in youtubeTutorial folder and client folder on command line
+1. Start mongo server
--Start backend and frontend servers separately with ‘npm start’ in youtubeTutorial and client folders -Go to localhost:3001 to see the website and 3000 to see the backend.
+1. Start backend and frontend servers separately with ‘npm start’ in youtubeTutorial and client folders
+1. Go to localhost:3000 to see the website and 3001 to see the backend.